-You can also download Intel and AMD-based overclocking software if you want to run everything from the safety of Windows, using either Intel XTU or AMD OverDrive.
 AMD’s Ryzen CPUs even have their own Ryzen Master software specifically designed for use with the chips.
 Though you will have greater access to the different settings of your AM4 board going through the BIOS rather than the more basic software.

 When you come to testing, it’s worth remembering that using the Ryzen Master application takes up around 10% of your CPU’s resources, so always shut it down if you’re benchmarking how well your overclock has taken.

 But, personally, I always find it just as easy to do everything from within the old-school confines of your motherboard’s BIOS.
 And also, because it’s mostly keyboard-based, you can pretend you’re a hacker out of a mid-’90s TV show or clueless Hollywood blockbuster.

 Once again, you need to make sure your PC is fully up to date.
 That doesn’t just mean Windows Update and your drivers – you also want to make sure your motherboard BIOS is the latest firmware.
 To do this, you’ll need to find out the exact make and model of your current motherboard, as well as what BIOS version you’re currently running.
 Handily, the CPU-Z app you’ve just downloaded will help if you don’t know off the top of your head.